tskiranmayee/DataTrailBlazer.github.io/_posts/2021-09-29-Azure-Course4-common-practices-for-data-loading.md

 ---
 layout : post
-title: Common Practices For Data Loading
+title:  Explore modern data warehouse analytics in Azure
 ---

+## Common Practices For Data Loading

 * In a big data system, data ingestion has to be fast enough to capture the large quantities of data that may be heading your way, and have enough compute power to process this data in a timely manner.